bradleyeckert/xchacha/README.md

 > guarantees to the original construction, except with a much lower probability of nonce misuse occurring.
 This enables XChaCha
 > constructions to be stateless, while retaining the same security assumptions as ChaCha.

 The small [XChaCha20](https://github.com/spcnvdr/xchacha20) library was not small enough, so I re-factored it for minimum footprint.
 The target processor is 32-bit such as RISC V or Arm Cortex.
 Giving the code a little-endian dependency simplified it.
 The key and the IV are both 256-bit.
 It is backward-compatible with XChaCha20 if the last 64 bits of IV are 0.
+XChaCha20 is the same as YChaCha if the last 64 bits of the 256-bit IV are set using `xchacha_set_counter`.

 XChaCha20's block dependency prevented small chunks of keystream from being used without calling `xchacha_keysetup` before each `xchacha_encrypt_bytes`.
 This restriction is removed with YChaCha.

+A larger context structure is used to integrate SipHash keyed HMAC and communication FIFOs into the library.

 **More Information**